Skip to main content

 Discovery is the process for exchanging information before the hearing.
 Discovery includes signing medical releases, attending depositions, and answering interrogatories.
 You are required to cooperate in the discovery process.

 You are required to sign medical releases to allow the defendants to obtain medical records, tests, or other information from any doctor or health care provider who has seen or treated you in connection with your industrial injury.
-A.R.S. § 23-908(C); R20-5-131(G).
+A.R.S. § 23-908(C); A.A.C.
+R20-5-131(G).

 Interrogatories are written questions that you must answer in writing and under oath within ten days after they are served.
-The answers should be returned to the person who sent them (usually the defendants’ lawyer), not the commission or the ALJ.
+The answers should be returned to the person who sent them (usually the defendants' lawyer), not the commission or the ALJ.
+A.A.C.
 R20-5-144.

 If you believe the discovery request is improper, you can file a motion for protective order with the ALJ, asking to be excused.
-You must state your reasons for wanting to be excused, and send a copy of the motion to the defendants’ lawyer.
+You must state your reasons for wanting to be excused, and send a copy of the motion to the defendants' lawyer.
 The ALJ will grant or deny the motion.
 If you are not excused and you fail to comply, the ALJ may impose sanctions, including dismissal of the request for hearing.
-R20-5-145; R20-5-157
+A.A.C.
+R20-5-145; R20-5-157.

 An IME is an examination with a doctor picked by the defendants.
 If you receive a Notice of IME, you must attend unless you are excused.
-You may file a motion for protective order, with a copy to the defendants’ lawyer, stating your reason for wanting to be excused.
+You may file a motion for protective order, with a copy to the defendants' lawyer, stating your reason for wanting to be excused.
 You will not be excused because you do not like the doctor chosen by the defendants or because you believe your doctor has provided enough information to prove your claim.
 Failure to attend an IME can result in a request for hearing being dismissed and/or suspension of benefits.
-A.R.S. § 23-1026; R20-5-114.
+A.R.S. § 23-1026; A.A.C.
+R20-5-114.

 The ALJ issues subpoenas for necessary witnesses.
 You may request subpoenas in writing for witnesses you want to testify at the hearing.
 Lay witnesses must be requested at least 10 days before the hearing (include their address).
 Medical witnesses must be requested at least 20 days before the hearing.
 The ALJ cannot make out-of-state witnesses participate in your hearing.
+A.A.C.
 R20-5-141.

 The ALJ will start the initial hearing by introducing the case and identifying the issue(s).
-Since injured workers usually have the burden of proof, you will go first at the hearing.
-The ALJ may ask you some preliminary questions.
-The defendants’ lawyer can cross-examine you and your witnesses.
+Since injured workers usually have the burden of proof, you will go first at the hearing The ALJ may ask you some preliminary questions.
+The defendants' lawyer can cross-examine you and your witnesses.
 You will have the opportunity to cross-examine defense witnesses.

 The hearing is your only opportunity to present evidence and prove your case.
 Bring any notes or papers you think you might need.
 You should think about what questions you want to ask and write them down before the hearing.
 Usually, after the last hearing, you will not be allowed to call additional witnesses or submit any additional documents or evidence into the record.

 There is a paragraph at the end of the decision that sets forth your rights.
 You have 30 days after the date the decision is mailed to you to file a Request for Review.
-The ALJ will consider your request and the defendants’ response, and then issue a written Decision Upon Review.
-If you do not file a timely Request for Review, the Decision Upon Hearing will become final.
+The ALJ will consider your request and the defendants' response, and then issue a written Decision Upon Review.
+If no interested party files a timely Request for Review, the Decision Upon Hearing becomes final.
 A.R.S. § 23-942(D).

 Frequently Used Addresses, Telephone Numbers, and Links to Resources